 "We are excited to introduce Dawn McGrady as the newest member of our organization.
-Dawn is a proud tribal member of the Sisseton-Wahpeton Oyate new Chief Financial Officer Dawn McGrady of the Lake Traverse Reservation in South Dakota," Bruner said.
+Dawn is a proud tribal member of the Sisseton-Wahpeton Oyate of the Lake Traverse Reservation in South Dakota," Bruner said.
 "She brings a wealth of knowledge and experience with 28 years in the gaming industry, having worked in various tribal casinos across North Dakota, South Dakota, Minnesota, and currently, Michigan."

-Much of McGrady's career has focused on the advancement of tribal sovereignty through financial independence and provides insight on why that is an important concern for Indian
+Much of McGrady's career has focused on the advancement of tribal sovereignty through financial independence and provides insight on why that is an important concern for Indian Country.

 "It allows for independent decision making and ensures tribal nations are in control of leading their own future," McGrady said.
-"Building strong revenue generating tribal enterprises gives the tribes resources to further fund other tribal initiatives that serves their communities and provides for future generations."
+"Building strong revenue generating tribal enterprises gives the tribes resources to further fund other tribal initiatives that serves their communities and provides for future generations." an introduction to the property and gives options while visiting.
+Having more entertainment offerings creates a better guest experience that allows for longer stays with more to do."